EricssonResearch/scott-eu/simulation-ros/doc/README.md

 The main reason for choosing V-REP is the presence of many ready to use models, possibility to draw new models and demands relatively less computational power (compared to Gazebo).

 **Note:** As V-REP does not have a native support to ROS, the [ROS Interface](http://www.coppeliarobotics.com/helpFiles/en/rosInterf.htm) plugin should be installed.

 **Note 2:** Most of the lua scripts of the scenario are stored outside V-REP. This means that the lua scripts contained in the scenario just load these files (they are inside *vrep* folder).
 This was necessary for version control of the scripts and better reusability.

+**Note 3:**(Enyu wrote) The V-REP will innitalize components in the A-Z order, so there will be a few error message in the V-REP console.
+But the initialization will loop until it succeed.
+I wrote a [new lua file](http://file_link_to_be_added), especially for DockStation, that can handle this unpleasant error message.

 # 4. ROS